Bhartendu-Kumar/On-the-Contractivity-of-Plug-and-Play-Operators/README.md

 3. **Deblurring (Uniform and Gaussian)**: The objective of this method is to counteract the blur effect in an image, bringing back its original clarity and sharpness.

 A cornerstone of the reconstruction methodology is the PnP-ISTA (Plug-and-play Iterative Shrinkage Thresholding Algorithm).
-ISTA as an iterative algorithm for image reconstructions was due to Beck and Teboulle[^beck2009fast^].
-Sreehari et al.[^sreehari2016plug^] showed using a powerful denoiser for ISTA, i.e. PnP-ISTA, is particularly effective for reconstructions.
-In our implementation, we've adopted the Non-Local Means denoiser (NLM) denoiser in PnP-ISTA to get the reconstructions.
+ISTA due to Beck and Teboulle[^beck2009fast^] and ADMM by Boyd et.al [^admm^] as iterative algorithms for image reconstructions.
+Sreehari et al.[^sreehari2016plug^] showed using a powerful denoiser for ISTA/ADMM, i.e. PnP-ISTA/PnP-ADMM, are particularly effective for reconstructions.
+In our implementation, we've adopted the Non-Local Means denoiser (NLM) denoiser in PnP-ISTA/PnP-ADMM to get the reconstructions.
 These codes are for :
 - Image reconstruction and computes the iterates of ISTA and ADMM.

 - The contractivity of relevant operators, symbolized as \(P\) and \(R\) (as detailed in our paper).